 10 Ways to Sexual Freedom

-I do not agree completely with all the points in this article but I am reposting it in it's entirety.
+I do not agree with every point in this article, but I am reposting it in it's entirety.

 - KNOW WHAT'S GOING ON IN YOUR AREA.
 Know your state and local laws (your public library will have copies of municipal codes and state statutes).
 Talk with sex industry business owners and sexual nonconformists to find out if harassment is taking place and who is responsible.
 Scan your local papers to see if arrests and entrapment are taking place.